Your Favorite Blog of 2022: Resveratrol and Vitamin C: The Skincare Power Couple Worth Knowing About

 - Aloe Barbadensis Leaf Extract.
 Otherwise known as Aloe Vera Leaf Extract, this ingredient moisturizes and soothes the feel of the skin

 - Calendula Officinalis Flower Extract.
 Another botanical ingredient, this flower extract reduces the look of redness and inflammation

 - Lactic Acid.
 Gentler than other AHAs, Lactic Acid provides light exfoliation

 To use, pump a small amount of product and massage into damp skin in a circular motion.
 Rinse off with warm water.
 For optimal results, use twice daily.

 Take your routine beyond basic cleansing with regular exfoliation.

 With Mandelic Acid as its primary chemical exfoliator, Vine Vera’s Resveratrol Vitamin C Peeling is a great way to incorporate exfoliation into your weekly regimen.
-Gentler than Glycolic Acid, a common choice for exfoliators, Mandelic Acid gently sloughs off dead cells while keeping bacteria, acne, and inflammation at bay.
+Gentler than Glycolic Acid, a common choice for exfoliators, Mandelic Acid gently sloughs off dead cells.

 Also included in the formulation is Bamboo Extract Powder.
 This serves as a physical exfoliator.
 To prevent abrasions and microtears, this ingredient is ground to a delicate texture, milled just finely enough to do the job effectively.

-While the Mandelic Acid and Bamboo Extract Powder diminish the dead cells, Resveratrol and Vitamin C brighten, soothe and protect the skin.
+While the Mandelic Acid and Bamboo Extract Powder diminish the dead cells, Resveratrol and Vitamin C brighten the look of the skin.